 Included in each member’s Blueprint are pre and post workout mobility exercises.
 These exercises are designed to help improve mobility, stability, and/or flexibility.
 The exercises given to each member depend on their FMS results.
 We only target one or two areas at a time so effective change can be made.

-To the left, is an example of a motor control and hamstring mobility drill.
+Above, is an example of a motor control and hamstring mobility drill.